pavoltravnik/maxims-of-law/maxims-of-law.md

 Quod contra juris rationem receptum est, non est producendum ad consequentias.
 What has been admitted against the spirit of the law, ought not to be heard.
 Dig.
 50, 17, 141.

-Quod demonstrandi caus additur rei satis demonstratae, frusta fit.
+Quod demonstrandi causa additur rei satis demonstratae, frusta fit.
 What is added to a thing sufficiently palpable, for the purpose of demonstration, is vain.
 10 Co.
 113.

 Quod dubitas, ne feceris.
 When you doubt, do not act.